Biblioklept/biblioklept.github.io/modlists/journey/index.md

 > When prompted for install, select all options, then `Install`.

 [Crafting With Multi-Use Items Fix](https://www.moddb.com/mods/stalker-anomaly/addons/fixed-crafting-with-multi-use-items)
-> When prompted for install, right click on `Main` and set it as the directory.
+> When prompted for install, right click on `Main` and set it as the directory, then `OK`.

 [UNISG Hollow Boundaries Fixes](https://www.moddb.com/mods/stalker-anomaly/addons/unisg-hollow-boundaries-fixes-v110)
 [Fixed Player Thermal Resistance](https://www.moddb.com/mods/stalker-anomaly/addons/fixed-player-thermal-resistance)